Ayub Khan: Relations with India and 1965 war

-In the 1950's, partly due to the complicated bilateral relations between Afghanistan and Pakistan over the Durand line dispute, Ayub Khan along with the Royal family of Afghanistan under King Zahir Shah proposed the Afghanistan-Pakistan Confederation Plan to merge Afghanistan with Pakistan under a single confederation.
+In the 1950s, partly due to the complicated bilateral relations between Afghanistan and Pakistan over the Durand Line dispute, Ayub Khan along with the Royal family of Afghanistan under King Zahir Shah proposed the Afghanistan-Pakistan Confederation Plan to merge Afghanistan with Pakistan under a single confederation.
 This merger was proposed on the basis of mutual distrust and fears of security threats by the Indian government and the Soviets, which wasn't able to amount to fruition due to the eventual Soviet invasion of Afghanistan and the formation of a new communist Afghan regime.

-End of his presidency

-Presidential election of 1965
+1965 presidential election

 In 1964, President Ayub Khan was confident in his apparent popularity and saw the deep divisions within the political opposition which ultimately led him to announce presidential elections in 1965.
 He earned the nomination of the Pakistan Muslim League (PML) and was shocked when Fatima Jinnah was nominated by the Combined Opposition Parties.

-Fatima Jinnah had gained a lot of support from Karachi, Lahore, and various parts of West and East Pakistan opposed to President Ayub Khan.
-Jinnah targeted the Indus Waters Treaty, Pakistan's over-reliance on the United States, and its troubled relations with the Soviet Union.
-During the elections, President Ayub earned notoriety when his son, Gohar Ayub Khan, was named in the news media for authorizing political murders in Karachi, particularly of Jinnah supporters.

-Angry protesters demonstrated in the streets of Sindh, chanting slogans against President Ayub.
-Fatima Jinnah won the popular vote in a landslide but Ayub Khan won the election through the Electoral College vote.
+Ayub Khan's son, Gohar Ayub Khan, launched attacks on Fatima Jinnah supporters.
 During this time, Ayub Khan used the Pakistani intelligence community for his own advantage.
 Military Intelligence actively monitored politicians and political gatherings and the Intelligence Bureau taped politicians' telephone conversations.
 This was the first departure of the intelligence community from national defence and security to direct interference with national politics, an interference which continued in succeeding years.

 It was reported that the elections were widely rigged by the state authorities and machinery under the control of Ayub Khan and it is believed that had the elections been held via direct ballot, Fatima Jinnah would have won.
 The Electoral College consisted of only 80,000 Basic Democrats.
-They were easily manipulated by President Ayub Khan, who won the bitterly-contested elections with 64% of the Electoral College vote.
+They were easily manipulated by President Ayub Khan, who won the bitterly contested elections with 64% of the Electoral College vote.
 According to journalists of the time, the election did not conform to international standards; many viewed the election results with great suspicion.